Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 At Eton, our team can provide expert guidance and valuation services to maximize your QSBS tax benefits.

-A 1031 exchange, named after Section 1031 of the IRS, allows you to defer capital gains tax by reinvesting the proceeds from your business sale into a similar, like-kind asset.
+A 1031 exchange, named after Section 1031 of the IRS, lets you defer capital gains tax on a business sale by reinvesting the proceeds into a like-kind asset.

 To take advantage of this strategy: